Time Out of Mind (Bob Dylan album): Critical reception

 Time Out of Mind received mostly positive reviews and began a renaissance of Dylan's career.
 In a 2018 retrospective for Pitchfork, Grayson Haver Currin wrote that the album "would transform Dylan from seemingly obsolete icon to wise, wizened visionary almost overnight".
-In his review, Robert Christgau said, "The hooks are Dylan's spectral vocals—just his latest ventriloquist's trick, a new take on ancient, yet so real, so ordained—and a band whose quietude evokes the sleepy postjunk funk of Clapton's 461 Ocean Boulevard without the nearness of sex".
+In his review for The Village Voice, Robert Christgau said, "The hooks are Dylan's spectral vocals—just his latest ventriloquist's trick, a new take on ancient, yet so real, so ordained—and a band whose quietude evokes the sleepy postjunk funk of Clapton's 461 Ocean Boulevard without the nearness of sex".
 He later regarded it as "one of those nearness-of-death albums", along with Mississippi John Hurt's Last Sessions (1972), Warren Zevon's The Wind (2003), Neil Young's Prairie Wind (2005), and Johnny Cash's American VI: Ain't No Grave (2010).

 On the NY Rock website, Cook Young called the songs "superb".
 He described Time Out of Mind as "a curious album.
 It's sort of two records mixed together.
 Half the songs compare to the introspective plaintive compositions that we witnessed on Blood on the Tracks.
 The other half are 12-bar blues ditties that often sound as if Bob is making 'em up as he goes".
 "Time Out of Mind is fantastic", said Elvis Costello.
 "I think it might be the best record he's made".

 Some critics criticized Lanois's production for, as Currin wrote, "warping Dylan’s voice too much, for burying it in a cloud of effects".
 AllMusic senior editor Stephen Thomas Erlewine wrote, "Time Out of Mind has a grittier foundation—by and large, the songs are bitter and resigned, and Dylan gives them appropriately anguished performances.
 Lanois bathes them in hazy, ominous sounds, which may suit the spirit of the lyrics, but are often in opposition to Dylan's performances".
 Michael Gray writes, "The sound is elsewhere unhelpful too on Time Out of Mind.
 Some tracks have Dylan so buried in echo that there is no hope of hearing the detailing in his voice that was once so central and diamondlike a part of his genius".